 The Thai government enforced the state of emergency on March 26 until April 30 and imposed a 10pm to 4am curfew on April 3.
-The emergency decree was then extended until the 31st of May.
+The emergency decree was then extended five times until the 30 of October.

 Suddenly, Bangkok temples and markets became less crowded.
 The tourism sector will continue to deteriorate as more and more countries lock their borders and impose restrictions.
 The tourism-related gaming industry is one of the key sectors likely to be affected by the COVID-19 impact.

 Anonymous sources from the Asian GClub casino (จีคลับ) informed us that, initially, 15% of the tourists in south east region where casino is allowed were playing slots (สล็อตออนไลน์) during their visit.
 However, this percentage has reduced significantly to 0.1%.

 Traders in Bangkok’s commercial district have observed a decrease in the number of customers.
 Key attractions such as the Grand Palace, Wat Pho, Lumphini Park, Sathorn Unique Tower, and the Maeklong Railway Market, initially filled with tourists, are deserted now.

 The streets are also abandoned.
 As such, the epidemic has been disastrous for small-scale businesses such as drivers of the Chiang Mai minibuses, traditional dancers, and flower sellers.